statnet/statnet.common/revdep/cran.md

 ## revdepcheck results

-We checked 20 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 20 reverse dependencies (19 from CRAN + 1 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 10 new problems
+ * We saw 5 new problems
  * We failed to check 0 packages

 Issues with CRAN packages are summarised below.